christopheradams/elixir_style_guide/README.md

 # [The Elixir Style Guide][Elixir Style Guide]

-This is my attempt at starting a community style guide for the [Elixir programming language][Elixir].
+This is our attempt at starting a community style guide for the [Elixir programming language][Elixir].
 Please feel free to make pull requests and contribute.
 We really want Elixir to have as vibrant of a community as any language that's been around five times as